greenmanspirit/journal.txt/README.md

 * ENTRYDATE - The date of the journal entry in the format MM/DD/YY, must fome directly after ENTRYSTART.
 * ENTRYEND - This designates the end of a journal entry.

+In addition to the three tags, your entries have to be in decending order by date.
 Example journal.txt file:
 > ENTRYSTART
 > ENTRYDATE 01/01/14
+> This is a second journal entry!
+> ENTRYEND
+> ENTRYSTART
+> ENTRYDATE 12/31/13
 > This is a journal entry!
 >
 > Isn't it cool?
 > ENTRYEND
-> ENTRYSTART
-> ENTRYDATE 12/31/13
-> This is a second journal entry!
-> ENTRYEND

 Testing
 -------
 The test directory contains the Journal.txt testing scripts.
-To run them, do `cd test && ./test`.
 The test scripts generate and remove files as they go, including the journal.txt file.
-For the safest and cleanest run of the tests, run `test` in the test directory.
+For the safest and cleanest run of the tests, please run them in the test directory.
+To run the tests, just do `./test`.

+You can also pass `passed`, `failed` or `both` to `./test` to filter which asserts you want to see.
+In addition you can run any individual \<name\>\_test.sh file but passing \<name\> as the second argument.
+You must supply `passed`, `failed` or `both` as the first argument if you want to run just \<name\>.

 Contact
 -------